macjustice/gitlab-presentation/notes.md

 Autopkg

 ## Presentation Outline
+1. What Synapse Needed
+2. What GitLab Can Do (reduce?
+How much needed here?)
+3. What I Do With GitLab
+	4. Git LFS
+	5. GitLab CI.yml
+	6. Munki
+	7. Imagr
+4. Demo (PSU)

 1. Who am I?
 What is Synapse?
 2. What am I about to do?
 1. What is Git?